 Using NSAIDs for cold and flu

 However, these drugs do not kill the virus or improve the course of the illness.
-NSAIDs simply relieve some of the symptoms, including fever.
+NSAIDs simply relieve some of the symptoms, including fever and pain.

 A systematic review of the best available evidence for treating a common cold with NSAIDs shows that they produce significant results against headache, ear pain, and muscle and joint pain.